Syntagma Square is one of Athen’s most historic districts. Countless notable events have taken place here throughout the centuries.

 There are three main streets that lead up from Syntagma Square towards Monastiraki.
 Namely, these are Ermou, Mitropoloeos, and Karagiorgi Servias.

-Each of these streets are lined with retail stores, gyro places, and takeout coffee spots.
+Each of these streets is lined with retail stores, gyro places, and takeout coffee spots.
 Ermou is the main street to follow.

 This long pedestrianised promenade is lined with the stores of notable high street brands – H&M, Zara, Sephora, etc. This is one of the best places to go shopping in Athens.